 The Virginia Waste Management Act at Va.
-Code § 10.1-1455(F) provides for negotiated civil charges in a consent order for violations of the Act, any regulation or order of the Board or Director, or any permit condition.
+Code § 10.1-1455(F) provides for civil charges in a consent order for violations of the Act, any regulation or order of the Virginia Waste Management Board or Director of DEQ, or any permit condition.
 The maximum civil charge is \$32,500 for each violation, with each day being a separate violation.